tucna/3DDemo/README.md

   <img src="doc/2.jpg" width=380>&nbsp;<img src="doc/1.jpg" width=380>
 </p>

-The project is built on [tPixelGameEngine](https://github.com/tucna/tPixelGameEngine) which is only one dependency used exlusively for pixel drawing.
+The project is built on [tPixelGameEngine](https://github.com/tucna/tPixelGameEngine) which is only one dependency used exclusively for pixel drawing.

 # Controls
 - `W/A/S/D` - move the cube.